-With effect from financial year 2022-23, the erstwhile BRR reporting format has been replaced by the new BRSR reporting format.
+With effect from financial year 2022-23, the erstwhile BRR reporting format was replaced by the BRSR reporting format.
 As ESG investing becomes more mainstream, disclosure requirements need to keep pace with this change and BRSR is a significant step towards this direction.
-From financial year 2022-23, the top 1,000 listed entities based on market capitalization shall be mandatorily required to submit a BRSR report in the specified format.
+From financial year 2022-23, the top 1,000 listed entities based on market capitalization have been mandated to submit a BRSR report in the specified format.